williamhoos/testrepo/docs/source/data.rst

 #.
 The **user_id** indicates the participant profile that provided the answer.

 #.
-The **variable_date** indicates the data when a question was answered, but which excludes the time of the answer.
-This data was used in an earlier release of PEER but is not presentely being used.
+The **variable_date** indicates the date (but not the time) when a question was answered.
+This data is a subset of :ref: `date_answered`and was used in an earlier release of PEER, but is not presentely being used.

 #.
-The **question_id** indicates the question that was being answered, and is recorded as a zero (0) for an introduction or conclusion, where no question was posed although the survey presented information.
+The **question_id** indicates the question that was being answered.
+Each question is assigned a unique ID number, and is recorded as a zero (0) for an introduction or conclusion, in which cases no question is posed despite the survey presenting information.
+Groups of PEER questions form "instruments", which are referred to in the Data table as "groups" (see :ref:`group_id`)

 #.
 The **variable_value** indicates